'It's just what we do' - Northland on map at NZ Search and Rescue Awards

 The annual event recognises significant rescue operations that occurred between January 1 and December 31, 2023.

-For the efforts to locate Karnin Petara in the Abbey Caves on May 9, a Certificate of Achievement - Operational Activity was awarded.
+For the efforts to locate Petera in the Abbey Caves on May 9, a Certificate of Achievement - Operational Activity was awarded.

 Petera’s whānau attended the event in person to acknowledge the efforts of all involved.